ovh/docs/pages/web/domains/dns_zone_dkim/guide.en-gb.md

 If you would like to configure your DNS zone to add a DKIM record to it for your solution, follow the instructions below.

-In [the OVHcloud](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) Control Panel, click on the `Web Cloud`{.action} tab, then on Domain `names`{.action} in the left-hand column, and select the domain name concerned.
+In [the OVHcloud](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) Control Panel, click on the `Web Cloud`{.action} tab, then on `Domain names`{.action} in the left-hand column, and select the domain name concerned.

-Click on the `DNS`{.action} Zone tab, then `Add record`{.action}.
+Click on the `DNS Zone`{.action}  tab, then `Add record`{.action}.
 There are 3 ways to add a record to set the DKIM in your DNS zone:

 - [a DKIM record](#dkim-record): a configuration that allows you to view all settings for a DKIM record.
 - [a TXT record](#txt-record): record to use when all DKIM parameters have been provided to you.